8ooo8/my-git-aliases/README.md

 # My Git aliases

-This repository shares my Git aliases which is a good fit into environment that:
+This repository shares my **Git aliases** which is a **good fit** into environment that:

-1. runs code review, which requires an intensive modification of the old commits
+1. **runs code review**, which requires an intensive modification of the old commits
     1. it allows a quick search, review and rebase of own commits on the current branch
-    1. it provides handy stash aliases to quickly save down the current work for future use, e.g. move the current work to a specific commit
+    1. it provides handy stash aliases to quickly save down the current work for future use, e.g. move the current work to a specific commit, help learn about the huge code base using trial-and-error approach
-1. needs to search through the commits to find out the reference code/information to assist the development
+1. **needs to search through the commits to find out the reference code/information** to assist the development
     1. it allows a quick search and review of the commits based on either their commit messages or content

 # Quick start